 Amateur or “Ham” Radio is a fascinating activity that attracts people from all parts of society.

-Licensed amateurs can relay signals through satellites, speak to astronauts on the International Space Station, bounce signals off of meteor trails and the moon.
-The internet allows us to route digital communication around the world and remotely control radio equipment.
+Licensed amateur radio operators can relay signals through satellites, speak to astronauts on the International Space Station, bounce signals off the moon and even meteor trails.
+The Internet allows us to route digital communication around the world and remotely control radio equipment.
 GPS enabled systems permit real-time tracking and information sharing.
 New on-air digital modes have enabled communication below the noise threshold when the signal is not even audible.

 To learn more about this exciting activity explore the following links, or contact this club.